 That’s why so many funeral services include songs.
 Of course, you want to take time with the difficult task of choosing funeral songs.
 You want to express the right emotions and still honor the memory of the deceased.

-Music from artists the deceased liked make the best funeral songs.
+Music from artists the deceased liked makes the best source of funeral songs.
 For example, maybe you’re planning the funeral of someone who adored Michael Bublé.
 If so, consider playing one of these Michael Bublé funeral songs during the service.

 Virtual funeral tip: If you're hosting a virtual funeral using a service like GatheringUs, you can still play these Michael Buble songs for your online guests.
 Coordinate with your event planner and ensure you have the right digital file types, microphones, and speakers for a smooth experience.